Curious about which university classes are incorporating games into their studies? Here is a list of game-related classes happening this semester.

 As part of our 10th anniversary, we're pleased to share with you a timeline of events and milestones that have shaped and highlighted our collection and services over the years.
 Also, a reminder that we will be having a party on Friday, November 16th from 3-5pm in the Duderstadt Center basement area (just outside the archive space) to continue the celebrations.

-We have two new displays in the 2nd floor lobby area of the Duderstadt Center, both of which highlight materials from the Art, Architecture & Engineering Library collection.
-The first display showcases materials about the art, science and politics of water, and the second display showcases anthologies of comics newspaper dailies.
+We have two book displays for October, both located in the second floor lobby area of the Art, Architecture & Engineering Library.
+The first display highlights several books and other materials on communication, and the second display highlights horror comics.